 #2.
 Create simple, easy to follow steps

-The meeting place outside the house could be anything that is close to the home such as a school, a park, a playground, or anything your family will immediately recognize and can easily travel to by foot.
+The meeting place outside the house could be anything that is close to the home such as a school, a park, a playground, or anything your family will immediately recognize and can easily travel to on foot.

 Periodically quiz your family on these simple steps.
 Make sure they are memorized.
-In a sense, preparing for a disaster is like studying for an exam.
-The more you drill, the more successful you will be when the situation is at hand.
-(Check out tips on how to practice further down in this article.)
+In a sense, preparing for a disaster is like studying for an exam, only failing could be fatal in this case.